Broadway by the Bay: Move to musical theatre

 Members of the cast of the 1966 production of Oklahoma!

 After presenting the three Gilbert and Sullivan operas, the San Mateo Community Theatre moved in a different direction.
-Although Campagne returned, he was joined by a staff that included Kenneth L. Ton, the drama director at Capuchino High School, and Ben Denton, the choral director at Aragon High School.
+Although Campagna returned, he was joined by a staff that included Kenneth L. Ton, the drama director at Capuchino High School, and Ben Denton, the choral director at Aragon High School.
 For the first time, in 1966, SMCT presented a classic Broadway musical: Oklahoma! by Rodgers and Hammerstein.
 Once again, the cast and orchestra were drawn from high school and college students throughout San Mateo County.
 The performances were moved to the little theater at the College of San Mateo.
 The production was a success and encouraged SMCT to produce more musicals.

 Hunt returned as a director for the 1967 production of West Side Story by Leonard Bernstein and Stephen Sondheim.
 The performances were given at the auditorium at San Mateo High School, later known as the San Mateo Performing Arts Center.
 This remained the home of the company until 2011.
 The company continued to produce musicals each year, and later productions mixed professional and semi-professional talent with amateur singers and dancers, increasing the quality of the shows.

 The San Mateo Community Theatre became a non-profit organization in 1978.
 In 1983, the Board of Directors expanded the focus of the company and changed the name to Peninsula Civic Light Opera.
 In 1999, a decision was made to gradually change the name to Broadway by the Bay to more accurately reflect the group's focus on Broadway-type musicals instead of light operas.

-Broadway by the Bay today
+"Broadway by the Bay"

-Broadway by the Bay is a not-for-profit corporation that produces four full-scale musical theatre productions each year.
-The Actors, ushers and some of the musicians are volunteers.
+Under its new name, Broadway by the Bay's production schedule featured four full-scale musical theatre productions each year.
+The actors, ushers, and some of the musicians were volunteers.

-In 2010, composer-lyricist Jason Robert Brown offered classes and performed a concert to help fundraise for Broadway by the Bay's Youth Theatre Conservatory, which offers performing arts experiences to local children.
-In 2011 Broadway by the Bay moved to the Fox Theatre located at 2215 Broadway Street in Redwood City, California and it has been performing there ever since.
+In 2010, composer-lyricist Jason Robert Brown offered classes and performed a concert to help fundraise for Broadway by the Bay's Youth Theatre Conservatory, which offered performing arts experiences to local children.
+In 2011, Broadway by the Bay moved to the Fox Theatre in Redwood City, California, and went on to sign a five-year lease with them in 2016.

 The company's 2014 season included performances of Evita, In the Heights, Dreamgirls, and Anything Goes.
 The 2015 season included Kiss Me, Kate, West Side Story, My Fair Lady, and more.
-A review in San Jose Mercury News called the company's 2009 production of The Full Monty "strong and fast-paced ... typical of Broadway by the Bay.
+A review in San Jose Mercury News called the company's 2009 production of The Full Monty "strong and fast-paced...typical of Broadway by the Bay.
 [Its choreography was] smooth, clever, and wonderfully funny.
 There is much good acting, singing and dancing."
-In 2016, Broadway by the Bay signed a five-year lease at the Fox Theatre.